How to Use Canva: 101 Fantastic Visual Designs You Can Create

 How to Use Canva for Blog and Web Design

-After I launched the YCG blog, I wanted to add some pizzaz to it but I didn’t want to spend a lot of money.
+After I launched the YCG blog, I wanted to add some pizzaz to it but I didn’t want to spend a lot of money on branding.
 So I turned to Canva to to do it.

-If you have a website you can use Canva to design certain elements of the site.
-As an example, things like images for the front of your site, your blog’s newsletter header and content upgrades for your blog posts too!
+If you are struggling with web design, you can use Canva to design certain elements of your site.
+As an example, things like images for the front of your site, your blog’s newsletter header and a logo too!

 I present to you 10 types of visual designs you can create with canva for your blog with some examples.